sruthikuppili/myFirst/README.md

 # myFirst
 this is my first repository
-i want to see how gut works
+i want to see how git works